dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity.md

 [Microsoft identity platform](/azure/active-directory/develop/) is:
 * An evolution of the Azure Active Directory (Azure AD) developer platform.
-* An alternative identity solution, which can be used for authentication and authorization in ASP.NET Core applications.
+* An alternative identity solution for authentication and authorization in ASP.NET Core applications.

 [!INCLUDE[](~/includes/IdentityServer4.md)]